department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-vre-ch31/research-design/uat/ch31-uat-results.md

 | Edit function allows corrections | ? | -- | -- | -- | -- | -- |
 | Form submits and user is presented with confirmation screen | ? | -- | -- | -- | -- | -- |

--- = Did not occur in testing/Participant did not show ✔ = occurred as expected
+-- = Did not occur in testing/Participant did not show
+✔ = occurred as expected
 ? = Did not observe result

 ## Specific Notes
 **P1**

+**P2**
+No show

 ## Conclusion
 UAT was successful.
 The wizard, orientation and form preformed well; participants were uniformly satisfied with the appearance and function of the tool.
 X potential areas to address are: